tmedwards/sugarcube-2/docs/core/macros.md

 ##### `<<cycle>>`

 * **`receiverName`:** The name of the variable to modify, which *must* be quoted—e.g., `"$foo"`.
 Object and array property references are also supported—e.g., `"$foo.bar"`, `"$foo['bar']"`, & `"$foo[0]"`.
-* **`autoselect`:** (optional) Keyword, used to signify that an option should be automatically selected as the cycle default based on the current value of the target variable.  **NOTE:** Automatic option selection will fail on non-primitive values—i.e., on arrays and objects.
+* **`autoselect`:** (optional) Keyword, used to signify that an option should be automatically selected as the cycle default based on the current value of the receiver variable.  **NOTE:** Automatic option selection will fail on non-primitive values—i.e., on arrays and objects.

 ##### `<<option>>`